ignc-research/3D-dynamic-object-localization-ros/README.md

-# ROS integrated application to localize dynamic objects using deep learning approaches
+# ROS integrated application to localize dynamic objects in 3D using deep learning approaches

 The objective of this bachelor thesis was to develop a real-time object detection system integrated in ROS to detect and classify three different robot models, namely Pepper, TIAGo, and the KUKA youBot, and humans and